pjcozzi/Articles/CIS565/GitHubRepo/README.md

 * [Deferred Shader](https://github.com/cboots/Deferred-Shading) by Collin Boots
 * [GPU Path Tracer](https://github.com/foxking0416/Project3-Pathtracer) by Wei-Chien Tu

-Here's the bump mapping screenshots in the deferred shader:
+Here's the bump mapping screenshots in Collin's deferred shader:

 ![](Figures/bump0.png)

 ![](Figures/bump1.png)
 ![](Figures/bump2.png)

 The first screenshot shows the bump map itself, the second is the surface shaded without the bump map, and the third is the surface shaded with the bump map clearly showing the additional detail.

-Here's the anti-aliasing in the path tracer screenshot:
+Here's the anti-aliasing screenshot in Wei-Chien's path tracer:

 ![](Figures/aa2.png)

-Wei-Chien also includes an image that cleanly highlights the implementation:
+Wei-Chien also included a description and image that presents the implementation:

 ![](Figures/aa.png)

 Recall that your audience is not me nor is it the teaching assistant; it is technical hiring managers and developers.
 Therefore, it is useful to target a broad audience.

-Similar to side-by-side comparisons, it is also instructive to tweak key parameters and take multiple screenshots to show the effect of the parameter.
+Similar to side-by-side feature comparisons, it is also instructive to tweak key parameters and take multiple screenshots to show the effect of the parameter.
 For example, here are two screenshots showing depth-of-field in Wei-Chien's path tracer.
 Both have a focal length of 10.
 The first has an aperture radius of 0.2; the second is 0.5.
 Note the clear difference in the area out of focus.

 ![](Figures/radius02.png)